You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Online Ad Space refers to any place on a Web document where an advertising client can pay to place a promotional item.

 Available Ad Spaces on Web pages are classified according to their size and position.
 Certain concepts from the print industry have carried over to online advertising with regard to ad space; for example, banner, skyscraper or rectangle ads are similar to those available on the pages of daily newspapers.
 Online Ad Space expands along with the Internet, but premium advertising space is getting more expensive.

-Online Ad Tracking features metrics, measurements and analytics obtained with Internet applications.
-Some of the factors evaluated are recognition, awareness, perception of price, lifestyle compatibility, and how the brand fits to the content of the Web page.
+Online Ad Tracking features metrics, measurements, and analytics obtained with Internet applications.
+Some of the factors evaluated are recognition, awareness, perception of price, lifestyle compatibility, and how the brand fits the content of the Web page.

 Most online advertisements these days have built-in Ad Tracking capabilities; in fact, some forms of Internet Marketing such as banner ads, pay-per-click (PPC) and Google AdWords essentially track themselves.
 Online Ad Tracking is mostly used to gauge return on investment (ROI).

 Affiliates are often referred to as publishers since they own or manage online properties such as blogs or forums where they can attract prospects for merchants.
 Affiliates are individuals who have a special marketing relationship with an online enterprise in which visitors, prospects or subscribers are captured in exchange for a reward or commission.

 Affiliates are not as significant in terms of online marketing as paid search results or e-mail marketing campaigns, but they are very effective for memberships.
 Certain products offered by the financial services industry are also known to use Affiliates for their marketing efforts.
 Affiliate networks serve as middlemen or matchmakers between publishers and merchants.